Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

 React Containers will receive data from reducer,update their state and pass this data to react component as a ‘prop’(property).
 In Kibo Engage,section below is describing React Containers,Data that they will receive from Reducer,Actions that can take place in container,components of react container and what data each react component will receive from container.

 ###1.
-Groups Container
+Teams Container

-Groups container will receive all groups data from Kibo support api.
+Teams container will receive all teams data from Kibo support api.

 i.
-Group :
+Team :

-Each group component will hold details of a each group present in all groups data.
+Each team component will hold details of a each team present in all teams data.

 **Actions:**

 i.
-Edit group
+Edit team

 ii.
-Delete group
+Delete team

 iii.View Component:

-It will display details of a particular group whose id is passed as a parameter
+It will display details of a particular team whose id is passed as a parameter

 iv.
-Edit group component:
+Edit team component:

-It will enable user to modify group details.
+It will enable user to modify team details.

   **Actions:**

   i.
 Save

 iv.
-Create new group:
+Create new team:

 No prior data required.